SUPINFO-LWP/symfony2-slides/03_templating_with_twig/05_examples.md

 ---

-# From Controler...
+# From Controller...

-Create your data inside your controler file and send it to your view
+Create your data inside your controller file and send it to your view

     !php